pcarleton/pcarleton-dataviz/docs/moon-phases-with-meeus.md

 ---
-title: Moon Phases with Meeus
+title: Moon Phases Part 2, Introducing Meeus
 ---

-# Moon Phases with Meeus
+# Moon Phases Part 2, Introducing Meeus

 In the last post, I was investigating the accuracy of a super simple moon phase calculation.
 It was "good enough" in most situations given when to declare a primary phase is a bit subjective.
 A similar date truncation approach chose the same calendar day phase as the USNO data >90% of the time.